 Since 2016, Paul Sand has served on our staff at Tabernacle in the role of Associate Pastor after a five-year tenure as the Bible Teacher for Tabernacle Christian Academy for the past 5 years.
 Originally from Detroit, Michigan, Paul accepted Christ as his Lord and Savior at a young age and has since felt called to serve in the ministry and specifically to work with youth.
 Paul earned a B.S. in Secondary Education/History and Lingustics in 2001 from Northland Baptist Bible College and an M.Div. in 2008 from Detroit Baptist Theological Seminary.

 Prior to moving to New York, Paul served for 10 years at Grace Baptist Church near Detroit and also worked as a mechanic at an automotive shop.
-Paul married his wife Amanda in 2004 and they have two daughters, Sierra, and Brooklyn, and Ted Jeong, their “son in the faith”.
+Paul married his wife Amanda in 2004 and they have three daughters, Sierra, Brooklyn, and Kendall.

 Tabernacle Baptist Church was founded on September 10, 1910.
 The first building was dedicated in February of 1914.
 As the church grew, new property was needed to handle the many ministries.
 The current property at Academy and Holmes was purchased in 1955 and the new building was dedicated on October 5th, 1958.
 As God blessed the ministries of Tabernacle, the church expanded into the surrounding cities.
 East Park Community Church (now Hyde Park Baptist Church), founded in 1966, was the first of two church plants started from TBC.
 A second church, Fellowship Baptist of Highland, was planted in 1969.
 Over the years, additional classrooms, offices, and a fellowship hall were added to the current building.
 Our school, Tabernacle Christian Academy, opened in 1974 and quickly filled all available space.
 This led to further expansion with the addition of a new 3500 square-foot wing of classrooms in 2002.
 We are grateful for God’s continued hand of blessing upon our church.
 Even as the community and the world around us is in a constant state of change, our goal to exalt Christ and to reach others with the glorious gospel of grace remains unchanged!